mariaclarafrisoni/Project-KE4H/index.md

 permalink: /
 ---

-# <h1 style="text-align:center; font-weight:bold;">Unlocking Fénis: prompting the past with LLMs, enriching the present with ArCo</h1>
+# Unlocking Fénis: prompting the past with LLMs, enriching the present with ArCo

 In this project, we explored the ontology of the [ARCO knowledge graph](https://w3id.org/arco) to investigate how cultural heritage data is represented.
 Using **SPARQL queries**, we examined classes and properties related to historical buildings and monuments.